☰ Menu

 Available Periods: Today, Yesterday, Tomorrow, This Week, Last Week, Next Week, This Month, Last Month, Next Month, Last 30 Days, Last 3 Months, This Quarter, Last Quarter, Next Quarter, This Quarter + Next Quarter, Since Last Quarter, This Year, Last Year, Next Year

-Note: Use Period for quick, dynamic date ranges that always update relative to today.
-Use Before/After/Between when you need specific, fixed dates.
+Note: Use Period for dynamic date ranges that always update relative to today.
+Use Before, After, or Between when you need a fixed date.

 Date & Time Fields